-In the Fall of 2012 she joined the University of Notre Dame as Professor of Conducting, where she is the Senior Professor of the Graduate Conducting Studio in the Sacred Music Program, and Artistic Director for their research vocal ensemble Notre Dame Vocale.
+In the Fall of 2012 she joined the University of Notre Dame as Professor of Conducting, where she was the Senior Professor of the Graduate Conducting Studio in the Sacred Music Program, and Artistic Director for their research vocal ensemble, Notre Dame Vocale.
 With a grant from the Mellon Foundation, she was the Artistic Director of the Interdisciplinary Sacred Music Drama Project between 2012 and 2016.
 She came to Notre Dame after 20 years as Professor of Choral Conducting and Director of the Latin American Music Center at the prestigious Jacobs School of Music of Indiana University, where she also directed their Contemporary Vocal Ensemble.
 She has been Resident Conductor of the Chicago Contemporary Chamber Players (Contempo), Music Director of the National Chorus of Spain, and Visiting Professor at Dartmouth College.

-Carmen-Helena Téllez has been responsible for the commission and world premiere of many works that have garnered the highest critical praise.
-In March 2019 she will issue both the first recording of John Eaton’s microtonal cantata El divino Narciso, and other works based on the poetry of Sor Juana Inés de la Cruz.
+Carmen-Helena Téllez was responsible for the commission and world premiere of many works that have garnered the highest critical praise.
+In March 2019 she issued both the first recording of John Eaton’s microtonal cantata El divino Narciso, and other works based on the poetry of Sor Juana Inés de la Cruz.
 In December 1st, 2018, Albany records issued the recording of a new oratorio, Paradiso, on texts from Dante’s Divine Comedy by award-winning composer Robert Kyr with a libretto by Robin Kirkpatrick.
 This oratorio was the featured composition in an interdisciplinary work involving staging, video art and music performance, based on Dante’s Divine Comedy.
-Other recent premieres include works by Sven-David Sandstrom, Gabriela Lena Frank, Shulamit Ran, and James MacMillan.
+Other recent premieres include works by Sven-David Sandstrom, Gabriela Lena Frank, Shulamit Ran, James MacMillan, and Cary Boyce.
 In 2018, in collaboration with stage director Chía Patiño, she revised and completed for Ecuador’s Teatro Nacional Sucre the transcription of Mozart’s opera Die Zauberflöte, for an orchestra of Andean instruments, for a sold-out production of 8 performances.
 This followed her conceptualization of Mozart’s Requiem for the stage, also for 3 sold-out performances in Quito.
-In 2008 she produced and conducted the first performanace of the video-opera Unicamente la verdad, by Mexican composer Gabriela Ortiz and video artist Rubén Ortiz-Torres.
+In 2008 she produced and conducted the first performance of the video-opera Unicamente la verdad, by Mexican composer Gabriela Ortiz and video artist Rubén Ortiz-Torres.
 In 2006 she conducted the world-premiere of James MacMillan’s Sun-Dogs, a work she co-commissioned for the Indiana University Contemporary Vocal Ensemble.
 Juan Orrego-Salas la Ciudad Celeste, Mario Lavista’s Missa ad Consolationes Dominam Nostram, Cary Boyce’s Ave Maria and Ingram Marshall’s Savage Altars are among the works commissioned or premiered by Carmen-Helena Téllez that have established themselves among the most distinguished choral compositions of the last few years.

-She has conducted 20th-century masterpieces by Stravinsky, Ligeti, Schnittke, Xenakis, Lutoslawski, and many others; but she also has conducted the canonic symphonic-choral repertoire.
+She conducted 20th-century masterpieces by Stravinsky, Ligeti, Schnittke, Xenakis, Lutoslawski, and many others; but she also conducted the canonic symphonic-choral repertoire.
 In the year 2000 she became the first woman on record to conduct the monumental Grande messe des morts by Hector Berlioz with 450 performers on stage.
 For her innovative approach to pedagogy through creative activity, Carmen-Helena Tellez received the Tracy M. Sonneborn Distinguished Professor Award at Indiana University in 2010.